kt3k/docklift/README.md

 # How to use

-First, create `docklift.babel.js` file like the following:
+First create `docklift.babel.js` file like the following:

 ```js
 import {task} from 'docklift'